tigransloyan/pedrokroger.net/source/_posts/2013-03-29-two-new-compositions.markdown

 <iframe width="560" height="315" src="http://www.youtube.com/embed/F4L2V6y3-HU" frameborder="0" allowfullscreen></iframe>

 It's been a while since my last composition.
 I've been busy teaching, researching, and programming, but it's sure good to be back as a composer ;-)

+If you enjoyed these pieces you may want to check my [other compositions](/compositions.html).